mpailab/pylext/DESCRIPTION.md

 def test(n):
    print(exp /@ range(n))
 ```
-Main file should be a python file, so we create main.py:
+Main file should be a Python file, so we create main.py:
 ```python
 import simple
 simple.test(10)